slowernews/wisdom-tldr/README.md

 > *'You only have to do a very few things right in your life so long as you don't do too many things wrong.' -- Warren Buffett*

-> *'Always look where you want to go, not where you don't want to go.'
+> *'Always look where you want to go, not where you don't want to go.'*

 > *'Anything that does not bring me alive is too small for me.' -- David Whyte*

-CHALLENGE:
+CHALLENGE: *guerrilla* has their strengths also.

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*